TheArchMux/slow-keys/README.md

 Chris Done created [the original package](https://github.com/chrisdone/chrisdone-emacs/blob/master/packages/slow-keys/slow-keys.el).
-I merely extracted it from its configuration and packaged it for MELPA.
+I merely extracted it from its configuration and polished it for MELPA.

 ## Screenshot